ozovalihasan/micro-reddit/README.md

 ## Features

-In this project, the followin actions are done;
+In this project, the following actions are done;

 - Added models for user, post and comment, separately
 - Added necessary validations for each model